Table of Contents

 The benefit of Fluoride is that it contributes towards increasing the remineralization process.

-Scientifically, this helps to bring calcium and phosphate ions to help create a new surface layer that protects against acids.
+Scientifically, this helps bring calcium and phosphate ions to the surface, forming a new layer that protects against acids.

-As a result, fluoride helps to shield your teeth by strengthening minerals.
-The new enamel crystals formed from fluoride toothpaste are harder and more resilient to acids.
+As a result, fluoride helps shield your teeth by strengthening tooth enamel.
+The new enamel crystals formed by fluoride toothpaste are harder and more acid-resistant.

-Risks of Excessive Uses and Swallowing of Flouride
+Risks of Excessive Use and Swallowing of Fluoride

-In most cases, the amount of fluoride in popular toothpaste is safe.
-But, too much fluoride can lead to a condition known as Fluorosis.
+The amount of fluoride in popular toothpaste is usually safe.
+However, too much fluoride can lead to a condition known as Fluorosis.

-Fluorosis occurs when excessive fluoride causes discolouration, which is a change in the colour of tooth enamel.
+Fluorosis occurs when excessive fluoride causes discolouration of tooth enamel.
 Most cases of Fluorosis are mild.
 Mild forms of Fluorosis appear as white lines or ‘flecking’ (patches of discolouration) on the surface of the teeth.

-In extreme cases, Fluorosis can be noticeable as brown spots on teeth or become teeth become ‘pitted’.
+In extreme cases, Fluorosis can be noticeable as brown spots on teeth or as tooth pitting.

 Click Here to read our full article “What is Fluorosis?”